 This is a strange and beautiful crisis.
 For the last century, at times of change and instability, nervous investors have traditionally piled their money in two directions, into Treasury Bonds, and into cash.
-This time, the fortifications underlying the entire financial system are straining beneath the weight of change, the weight of American and European debt, and the rise of China, Brazil, India and Russia.
+This time, the fortifications underlying the entire financial system are straining beneath the weight of change, the weight of systemic debt, and the rise of China, Brazil, India and Russia.
 From The Economist’s resident cartoonist, KAL:

 The United States can pay any debt it has because we can always print money to do that.
 So there is zero probability of default

-So are interest rates really negative?
+So are real interest rates really negative?
 It depends how we measure inflation.
 A huge aspect of my economic case is that — really — there is no such thing as a uniform inflation (or uniform inflation expectations), because there are different rates for different people, different communities and different strata of society.
 For welfare-recipients on a fixed income, food and fuel make up a much higher proportion of their income, leading to a much higher inflationary rate.
 For large corporations importing vast quantities of goods from China, inflation is undoubtedly lower.
 But no matter who you are, the rate of inflation is high enough to yield a negative real rate on cash.
 On Treasuries, this is not necessarily true.
 But real rates on Treasuries are undoubtedly close to zero, if they are not negative.

 kick, kick, kick the can